Liger: Size and growth

 The liger is often believed to be the largest cat in the world.
-Males reach a total length of 3 to 3.6 m and can reach a weight of 1100 pounds, which means that they rival even large male lions and tigers in length.
+Males reach a total length of 3 to 3.6 m and can reach a weight of 500 kg, which means that they can rival even large male lions and tigers in length and surpass them in weight.
 Imprinted genes may be a factor contributing to the large size of ligers.
 These are genes that may or may not be expressed on the parent they are inherited from, and that occasionally play a role in issues of hybrid growth.
 For example, in some dog breed crosses, genes that are expressed only when maternally-inherited cause the young to grow larger than is typical for either parent breed.
 This growth is not seen in the paternal breeds, as such genes are normally "counteracted" by genes inherited from the female of the appropriate breed.

 Other big cat hybrids can reach similar sizes; the litigon, a rare hybrid of a male lion and a female tigon, is roughly the same size as the liger, with a male named Cubanacan (at the Alipore Zoo in India) reaching 363 kg.
 The extreme rarity of these second-generation hybrids may make it difficult to ascertain whether they are larger or smaller, on average, than the liger.

 It is sometimes wrongly believed that ligers continue to grow throughout their lives because of hormonal issues.
 It may be that they simply grow far more during their growing years and take longer to reach their full adult size.
 Further growth in shoulder height and body length is not seen in ligers over six years old, as in both lions and tigers.
 Male ligers also have the same levels of testosterone on average as an adult male lion, yet are azoospermic in accordance with Haldane's rule.
 In addition, female ligers may also attain great size, weighing approximately 320 kg and reaching 3.05 m long on average, and are often fertile.
 In contrast, pumapards (hybrids between pumas and leopards) tend to exhibit dwarfism.

 Ligers are about the same size as the prehistoric Smilodon populator and American lion.